CommonBlob/puppet-filebeat/README.md

     and elasticsearch (optional - default: log)
   - `scan_frequency`: [String] How often should the input check for new files (default: 10s)
   - `harvester_buffer_size`: [Integer] The buffer size the harvester uses when fetching the file (default: 16384)
-  - `tail_files`: [Boolean] If true, filebeat starts reading new files at the end instead of the beginning (default: false)
+  - `tail_files`: [Boolean] If true, metricbeat starts reading new files at the end instead of the beginning (default: false)
-  - `backoff`: [String] How long filebeat should wait between scanning a file after reaching EOF (default: 1s)
+  - `backoff`: [String] How long metricbeat should wait between scanning a file after reaching EOF (default: 1s)
   - `max_backoff`: [String] The maximum wait time to scan a file for new lines to ship (default: 10s)
   - `backoff_factor`: [Integer] `backoff` is multiplied by this parameter until `max_backoff` is reached to determine the actual backoff (default: 2)
-  - `force_close_files`: [Boolean] Should filebeat forcibly close a file when renamed (default: false)
+  - `force_close_files`: [Boolean] Should metricbeat forcibly close a file when renamed (default: false)
-  - `pipeline`: [String] Filebeat can be configured for a different ingest pipeline for each input (default: undef)
+  - `pipeline`: [String] metricbeat can be configured for a different ingest pipeline for each input (default: undef)
   - `include_lines`: [Array] A list of regular expressions to match the lines that you want to include.
     Ignored if empty (default: [])
   - `exclude_lines`: [Array] A list of regular expressions to match the files that you want to exclude.
     Ignored if empty (default: [])
   - `max_bytes`: [Integer] The maximum number of bytes that a single log message can have (default: 10485760)
   - `tags`: [Array] A list of tags to send along with the log data.
-  - `json`: [Hash] Options that control how filebeat handles decoding of log messages in JSON format [See above](#json-logs). (default: {})
+  - `json`: [Hash] Options that control how metricbeat handles decoding of log messages in JSON format [See above](#json-logs). (default: {})
-  - `multiline`: [Hash] Options that control how Filebeat handles log messages that span multiple lines.
+  - `multiline`: [Hash] Options that control how metricbeat handles log messages that span multiple lines.
     [See above](#multiline-logs). (default: {})

 ## Limitations
-This module doesn't load the [elasticsearch index template](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-getting-started.html#filebeat-template) into elasticsearch (required when shipping directly to elasticsearch).
+This module doesn't load the [elasticsearch index template](https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-getting-started.html#metricbeat-template) into elasticsearch (required when shipping directly to elasticsearch).

 When installing on Windows, there's an expectation that `C:\Temp` already exists, or an alternative